 14.1.
 Timeliness

-Quarterly data should be transmitted by Member States to Eurostat within five months of the end of the period of observation; annual data within eight months.
+Member States should transmit quarterly data to Eurostat within five months of the end of the observation period; annual data within eight months.
 The Commission (Eurostat) shall disseminate appropriate statistical data with a periodicity comparable to that of the results transmitted (Directive 2009/42/EC).

 14.2.
 Punctuality